vmcarva/data-projects/Shark Attack Project - Data Cleaning and Wrangling with Pandas/README.md

 * Examine the data for potential issues.
 * Use cleaning and manipulation methods on the data.
 * Produce a Jupyter Notebook that shows the steps taken and the code used to clean and transform the data set.
-* Export a clean CSV version the data using Pandas.
+* Export a clean CSV version of the data using Pandas.

 ## Necessary Deliverables